Referrals/Leads Group is Not a Tax Exempt Entity

 So what could the referral/leads group have done differently that might have qualified it for not-for-profit status?

 Perhaps it could have segregated its activities into for-profit and not-for-profit activities and operated two separate business enterprises for each activity.
-Perhaps it could have promoted business ethics to members or required its members to promote business ethics outside of the group in an effort to help business conditions outside of helping individual member business.
+Perhaps it could have promoted business ethics to members or required its members to promote business ethics outside of the group in an effort to help business conditions outside of helping individual member businesses.
 Perhaps it could open multiple chapters so that members from competing trades or businesses could participate while still maintaining the integrity of the referral/leads group.

 This is an example of why advanced tax planning can come in handy.